Stocking up in horses – what you can do!

 Movement is the key.

-- The key to this entire system is moving.
+- The key to this entire system is movement.
 And, as many of us know, movement is limited when a horse is stabled for part of the day.

-- Stocking up is most common in older horses, horses that are in stalls for long stretches of the day, and horse on stall rest.
+- Stocking up is most common in older horses, horses that are in stalls for long stretches of the day, and horses on stall rest.

 But, some other things can contribute to fat horse legs.

-- Skin irritations can create a leg that looks like it’s stocking up, but is really an inflammation due to infection or cellulitis or something like that.
-Absolutely get your vet involved.
+- Skin irritations can create a leg that looks like it’s stocking up, but is really an inflammation due to infection, cellulitis, or something like that.
+Absolutely get your vet involved in these cases, as permanent damage can occur, and antibiotics and other medications are needed.

-- Cases of scratches and equine pastern dermatitis can create “stocked up” legs, too.
+- Cases of scratches and equine pastern dermatitis can also create “stocked up” legs.
+When a horse’s skin becomes infected, swelling occurs.
+This can be minor or can end in cellulitis.

 - Horses are designed to move around for about 20 hours a day.
 Exercise, hand walking, turnout, pasture time, and general movement can alleviate a stocked up horse, often in 15 minutes or so, although this will vary from horse to horse.

-- You may also notice that in warmer weather, your horse may stock up easier.
+- You may also notice that your horse stocks up easier in warmer weather.

 Movement is key to preventing stocking up!